simi2426/RDensityPlots/README.md

 # RDensityPlots
-density plots in r!
-This includes ggplot2 and base R :)
+Density plots in R!
+This shows examples for both base R and the ggplot2 package :)

 # Density Plots with ggplot2
 For this example, I am going to use the Titanic dataset from Kaggle, which can be found here: https://www.dropbox.com/s/00j17o6xzxsdjo4/titanictest.csv?dl=0